 7. Jökulsárlón Glacier Lagoon tour

 Honestly, this was one of the highlights of my trip!

 Jokulsarlon Iceberg Lagoon actually means ‘glacier lagoon’ and it’s one of the natural wonders of Iceland.
 It is the biggest (18 km2) and deepest (285 meters) glacier lagoon and lake in the entire country and it would be a real pity if you missed it while there, as well as the entire South Coast of Iceland.
 The South Coast is an amazing place, full of incredible waterfalls, glaciers, black beaches and more, but if you really only have to choose one spot to visit, I urge you to pick a Jokulsarlon tour, as it is one of the best Iceland day tours available.

-I recommend you take at least a 14-hours tour (but ideally 2-3 days) in order to visit the South part of Iceland with a knowledgeable guide and a special stop at Jokulsarlon.
+I recommend you take at least a 14-hour tour (but ideally 2-3 days) in order to visit the Southern part of Iceland with a knowledgeable guide and a special stop at Jokulsarlon.
 Here you can find my recommended itinerary for the South of Iceland.

-You can get close to the lagoon and take pictures like the above for free, but it definitely would be a miss to not take a boat tour there.
+You can get close to the lagoon and take pictures like the above for free, but it definitely would be a miss not to take a boat tour there – you can choose from a 35-minutes one and a one-hour-long one.
 It will allow you to see the lagoon made out entirely out of glacier ice thousands of years old from the inside.
 This magical place is really a unique experience worth paying for!

 NOTE: If you want to combine the Golden Circle with the South Coast, Northern Lights and Glacier Hiking into a big adventure, I suggest you take this three-day tour (available from November until March).

 SEASON: all year round only for Jokulsarlon or from November until March for the big South Coast tours